sinablk/sinablk.github.io/_posts/2019-02-05-linear-regression.markdown

 $$ sales \approx \beta_0 + \beta_1 \times TV. $$

 This is an example of Simple Linear Regression.
 Most models will have multiple predictors $p$.
-Therefore, a *Multiple* Linear Regression model will accounts for all these predictors and their respective coefficients $\beta_p$.
+Therefore, a *Multiple* Linear Regression model  accounts for all these predictors and their respective coefficients $\beta_p$.

 ### Why?